-The total credit loss reserve for the Company's held-to-maturity debt securities and available-for-sale debt securities was \$3.6 million and \$3.4 million as of May 2, 2021 and January 31, 2021, respectively.
-During the three months ended May 2, 2021, the Company increased its expected credit loss reserves by \$0.2 million, for its available-for-sale debt securities.
+The total credit loss reserve for the Company's held-to-maturity debt securities and available-for-sale debt securities was \$4.1 million and \$3.4 million as of August 1, 2021 and January 31, 2021, respectively.
+During the three and six months ended August 1, 2021, the Company increased its expected credit loss reserves by \$0.5 million and \$0.7 million, respectively, for its available-for-sale debt securities.
 Upon the adoption of ASU 2016-13 in the first quarter of fiscal year 2021, the Company recorded expected credit loss reserves of \$0.4 million related to its held-to-maturity debt securities.
-During the three months ended April 26, 2020, the Company increased its expected credit loss reserves by \$2.4 million for its held-to-maturity debt securities and available-for-sale debt securities.
+During the three and six months ended July 26, 2020, the Company increased its expected credit loss reserves by zero and \$2.4 million, respectively, for its held-to-maturity debt securities and available-for-sale debt securities.
 These increases were, in-part, due to the impact of the COVID-19 pandemic on early-stage development companies.
-During the three months ended April 26, 2020, the Company recorded \$1.2 million of impairments on its non-marketable equity securities.
+During the three and six months ended July 26, 2020, the Company recorded \$1.7 million and \$2.9 million, respectively, of impairments on its non-marketable equity investments.